Nigamananda Paramahansa: Spiritual experience (1902–1905)

-Satchidananda directed Nigamananda to undertake pilgrimages to the four institutions (Char Dham) of religious seats and realize for himself the significance of each, as the Hindus held these places of worship sacred.
+Satchidananda directed Nigamananda to undertake pilgrimages to the four institutions (Char Dham) of religious seats and to realize the significance of each, as the Hindus held these places of worship sacred.
 After these pilgrimages, he returned to the ashram.

-On his arrival at the ashram, Sachidananda reviewed Nigamananda's pilgrimages and said: "My boy!
-You have travelled widely and seen the religious places and acquired knowledge and experience.
+On his arrival at the ashram, Sachidananda reviewed Nigamananda's pilgrimages and stated: "My boy, you have travelled widely and seen the religious places and acquired knowledge and experience.
 All that I had to teach you has been accomplished but it is for you now to put my teachings into practice.
 You have to experience for yourself the truth of your being and this can only be done through concerted efforts as well as the practice and observance of yogic principles.
-Thus you now have to seek out a guru who will provide you the proper guidance in this line.
+Thus, you now have to seek out a guru who will provide you with proper guidance in this line".

-Again Nigamananda went out to seek a guru.
-In 1903 he met a "yogi guru" (yoga master) - whom he called "Sumeru Dasji" (otherwise known as Koot Hoomi Lal Singh or Kuthumi).
+Nigamananda then went out to seek a guru.
+In 1903, he met a "yogi guru" (yoga master), whom he called "Sumeru Dasji" (otherwise known as Koot Hoomi Lal Singh or Kuthumi).
 Nigamananda was accepted as his disciple.
-Under Das's guidance he learned yoga.
-After hard practice, in the month of Poush 1904, Nigamananda was able to master Savikalpa samadhi (the trance in which the yogi loses his body consciousness and acquires a transcendental consciousness while retaining his individual identity).
-Soon after Nigamananda desired to experience the state of Nirvikalpa - the most advanced of yogic samadhis at Kamakshya, Guwahati Assam (Nilachal Hill).
-Nigamananda followers believe that he did enter by way of this samadhi and was returned into his body with the residual consciousness of "I am the master or guru" and in yoga he had visualized and practically understood in his own body his guru's vedic knowledge.
+Under Das's guidance, he learned yoga.
+After hard practice, in the month of Poush in 1904, Nigamananda was able to master Savikalpa samadhi (the trance in which the yogi loses his body consciousness and acquires a transcendental consciousness while retaining his individual identity).
+Soon after Nigamananda desired to experience the state of Nirvikalpa, an advanced yogic samadhis at Kamakshya, Guwahati Assam (Nilachal Hill).
+Nigamananda followers believe that he did enter by way of this samadhi and returned into his body with the residual consciousness of "I am the master or guru", and in yoga he had visualized and understood in his own body, his guru's vedic knowledge.